-OCTOBER The Isle of Wight Marathon (8 October 2017) is one of the UK’s oldest marathons, which celebrates its 60th year in 2016.
+OCTOBER The Isle of Wight Marathon (2018 date TBC) is one of the UK’s oldest marathons, which celebrates its 60th year in 2016.
 It starts and finishes in Cowes, and undulates its way through Gurnard, Shalfleet, Yarmouth and Wellow.

-The Nettlestone RAT Run (15 October 2017) is a 5 mile fun run, with kids races on the day too.
+The Nettlestone RAT Run (2018 date TBC) is a 5 mile fun run, with kids races on the day too.

 DECEMBER The Earl Mountbatten Hospice Santa Dash (2018 date TBC) is a 5K run for all the family.
 Your entry fee will get you a santa costume as a sea of red and white makes its way from LA Bowls in Ryde, along the flat of the sea front to Appley Park and back.

 2015 saw the inaugural running of the Chilly Hilly (10 December 2017) .It’s a race with a friendly feel to it, which is just as well as the hills are brutal!
 Stunning views over Tennyson Down and Headon Warren, mulled wine and minced pies and the world’s best marshals are some of the highlights of this festive jaunt.
 There’s also a Junior Fun Run this year to cater for families full of runners!
 It was possibly the windiest race in the UK last year yet everyone rose to the challenge and thoroughly loved the experience.

-The Abominable Snowman (2017 date TBC) is the perfect way to burn off the Christmas excesses.
+The Abominable Snowman (30 December 2017) is the perfect way to burn off the Christmas excesses.
 Using the mountain bike centre at Cheverton Farm, this tough race will see you climbing hay bales, wading through ponds and fords, descending steep hills and tackling the unbelievably sheer “Eliminator” just before the end.
 Nearly 300 entrants put themselves through hell last year – are you tough enough this year?
 And if 10K of hard work isn’t enough for you, there’s even a 10 mile option!